Highlights of Northern Laos

 Luang Prabang and the Plain of Jars

-From here a short domestic flight takes us down to the laid-back, present-day capital of Vientiane with its scenic location on the banks of the Mekong River.
+From here a short domestic flight takes us down to the laid-back, present-day capital of Vientiane with its scenic location, bustling markets and gilded temples aside the Mekong River.

-This 1-week Northern Laos tour is designed as a stand-alone tour but, for those with more time to spare, (and to get the most out of your flights), it can also be easily extended into more rarely visited central and southern Laos on our Mekong Adventure.
-Alternatively, with Lao’s central location in Indochina, it’s conveniently combined with neighbouring destinations, Thailand, Vietnam and Cambodia.
+This 1-week Northern Laos tour is designed as a stand-alone itinerary but, for those with more time to spare, (and to get the most out of your flights), it can also be easily extended into rarely visited parts of central and southern Laos on our Mekong Adventure.
+Alternatively, Lao’s central location in Indochina means it can conveniently be combined with neighbouring destinations, Thailand, Vietnam and Cambodia.
 Continue overland, across the remote mountains of northeastern Laos and Vietnam’s Tonkinese Alps, to Hanoi on our Mountains and Hill-tribes tour, or head south with a flight from Vientiane to Cambodia’s capital Phnom Penh for our 2-week Indochina Adventure.

 Here's an idea of what you can expect to do and see day-to-day.

-Day 1 - Luang Prabang - arrival and Mekong boat cruise
+Day 2 - Lao-China train ride and Mekong boat cruise

 Departure by train, (Lao’s recently constructed, first-ever rail line), through the spectacular central highlands to the ancient capital Luang Prabang.
-Mid-morning arrival and some time to relax before an afternoon boat trip up the picturesque Mekong.
-Visit the village of Ban Muang Keo for a short trek to reach the mysterious Pak Ou Caves, crammed with thousands of Buddha statues of various shapes and sizes left by pilgrims.
-Return to Luang Prabang for sunset and a chance to sample some local specialities with a welcome dinner.
+Mid-morning arrival and some time to relax before an afternoon boat trip up the picturesque Mekong to visit the mysterious Pak Ou Caves, filled with thousands of Buddha statues of various shapes and sizes left by pilgrims.
+Return to Luang Prabang for sunset and a chance to sample some of the region’s local specialities.

-Overnight: Luang Prabang Transport: Boat, Walk, Meals: D,
+Overnight: Luang Prabang Transport: Train, Boat, Walk, Meals: B, D,

 Day 3 - Luang Prabang - city walking tour